 The principal office for the transaction of the activities and affairs of this corporation is located at 2141 Broadway, Oakland, California.
 The board of directors may change the location of the principal office.
 Any such change of location must be noted by the secretary on these bylaws opposite this Section; alternatively, this Section maybe amended to state the new location.

-Address: Date:
+Address:4799 Shattuck Oakland, CA 94609 Date: May 30, 2014

 Address: Date: